feveromo/cindra/README.md

 ## Features

 - **Multi-AI Support**: Works with ChatGPT, Claude, Gemini, Grok, Perplexity, Google AI Studio, and more
-- **Easy Content Selection**: Select any text on a webpage to summarize
 - **Custom Prompts**: Use your own custom prompts for different types of summaries
 - **Clean Interface**: Simple popup interface for quick access
-- **Cross-Platform**: Works on Chrome, Firefox, and other Chromium-based browsers

 ## Supported AI Services